 (b) list any documents that the respondent alleges ought to be included or excluded from the contents of the appeal book.

 [Rule 33 amended: Gazette 22 Aug 2017 p.
-4527-8.]
+4527-8; SL 2022/209 r.
+16.]

-34. Appellant’s reply to notice of contention, when required
+34. When “Appellant’s reply to respondent’s notice of contention” is required

-(1) If as part of the respondent’s answer, a respondent files a “Respondent’s notice of contention”, the appellant must file a document titled “Appellant’s reply to respondent’s notice of contention” within 21 days after the day on which the appellant is served with it.
+(1) If as part of the “Respondent’s answer”, a respondent files a “Respondent’s notice of contention”, the appellant must file a document titled “Appellant’s reply to respondent’s notice of contention” within 21 days after the day on which the appellant is served with it.

 (2) The document titled “Appellant’s reply to respondent’s notice of contention” must, in respect of each ground in the “Respondent’s notice of contention”, either concede the allegation in the ground or —